All Dyson Perrins items are supplied through School Togs, 32 Church Street, Malvern WR14 2AZ.

 Shirts and trousers and skirts can be purchased from any retailer.
 All other items are available from our stockists.
 The academy also operates a second hand uniform shop within the Reprographics Office.

-Madeira red with white stripe, and House coloured stripe (Years 7 - 10).
+Ties: madeira red with white stripes and house coloured stripe (Years 7-10)

-Black with red trim or plain black , with or without sleeves (V- necked)
+Jumpers (optional): Black with red trim or plain black, with or without sleeves (Vnecked)

-Plain black shoes.
-They must be able to be polished; trainers/canvas/suede shoes are not acceptable, neither are sandal-type shoes or Doc Marten type boots
+Shoes: Plain black shoes.
+They must be able to be polished; trainers/canvas/suede shoes are not acceptable, neither are sandal-type shoes or Doc Marten type boots.

 Compulsory: maroon polo top, black skort or shorts, black sports socks.

-Optional: black leggings, black ¾ zip up training top, black tracksuit bottoms.
+Optional: black leggings, black ¾ zip up training top, black tracksuit bottoms, grey hooded jumper with academy badge embroidered.

 All students will require clean trainers for indoor PE lessons and either trainers or boots with plastic studs for our all-weather 3G pitch.